Should You Get a Home Reversion Plan? A Full Guide

 Home reversion plans aren’t the sole way to tap into your property wealth.
 Here are diverse options you might consider:

 - Lifetime Mortgages.
 Unlike home reversion, lifetime mortgages don’t require you to sell your property.
 You can borrow against your home’s value and keep ownership.
 The loan is repaid once the property is sold after you die or move into long-term care.
-Find out how much you could borrow using our equity release calculator below.
+Find out how much you could borrow using our equity release calculator.

 - Retirement Interest Only Mortgages.
 Specifically designed for retirees, these mortgages only require you to repay the interest.
 The capital is paid when your property is sold, typically after you’ve passed away or moved into long-term care.